waggle-sensor/pywaggle/waggle/protocol/README.md

   * Value Type
   * Value Body

-Technical Note: Validity of sensorgrams is checked using a CRC with polynomial 0x8C.
+Technical Note: Validity of sensorgrams is checked using an 8-bit CRC with polynomial 0x8C.

 ### Datagram